chrismbah/PTE-FUTO/README.md

 - GPA Calculator (with predetermined courses and credit units for all levels )
 - Course Outlines of all courses in all levels in the department.
 - Learning Resources ( Including handouts, textbooks, and past questions ) of all courses in all levels in the department.
-- Student Dashboard and Personalized Easy-Select Learning Resources and Course Outline.
+- Student Dashboard and Personalized workspace.
 - Blog section on articles related and non-related to the department.
 - Create and delete comments and replies on each blog.
 - About Department section including its history, philosophy, objectives and a timeline of the head of departments.